dardesantis/DJSON-Viewer/README.md

 Features
 --------

-* JSONP support
+* JSON & JSONP support
-* Fast, even on long pages
-* Works on any valid JSON page – URL doesn't matter
 * Syntax highlighting
 * Collapsible trees, with indent guides
+* Recursive collapsible elements
 * Clickable URLs
-* Buttons for switching between raw and parsed JSON
+* Toggle between raw and parsed JSON
+* Works on any valid JSON page – URL doesn't matter
+* Works on local files too (if you enable this in `chrome://extensions`)
-* Parsed JSON is exported as a global variable, `json`, so you can inspect it in the console
+* You can inspect the JSON by typing `json` in the console

 A background worker is used to prevent the UI freezing when processing very long JSON pages.